EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

   </tbody>
 </table>
 <b>KNNBaseline has the lowest RMSE, and BaselineOnly has the lowest MAE.</b><br><br>
-For the sake of this article, let's continue with both of the models and explore what's ahead.
+Let's continue with both of the models and explore what's ahead.
 <h3>Parameter Selection</h3>
-Since we know which models performed best, it's time to see whether we can improve individual model performances or not.<br><br>
+Since we know which models performed best, it's time to see if we can improve individual model performances by changing model parameters.<br><br>
 We're starting with BaselineOnly. <b>BaselineOnly model has a parameter space called bsl_options and the way to use this in grid search is different</b> than standard options.
-You need <a href=https://surprise.readthedocs.io/en/stable/getting_started.html#tune-algorithm-parameters-with-gridsearchcv>a particular treatment</a> where you define grid search parameters within another parenthesis.
+You need <a href=https://surprise.readthedocs.io/en/stable/getting_started.html#tune-algorithm-parameters-with-gridsearchcv>a particular treatment</a> where you define bsl_options parameters within another parenthesis that will be fed into grid search.
 <pre>
 param_gridBO = {'bsl_options': {'method': ['als', 'sgd'],
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;'reg': [1, 2],